lino-levan/pyro/www/pages/getting-started/installation.md

   [Configuration](/getting-started/configuration).
 - `/static/` - Contains any static assets that you may need (images, audio, etc.)
-- `deno.jsonc` - The only real configuration file for your site.
+- `pyro.yml` - The only real configuration file for your site.
 Your site name as well as any plugins will be defined here.
 Again there is more detail in [Configuration](/getting-started/configuration).